Corporate Transparency Act 2019: What Businesses Must Know

 Interests Making an Individual a Beneficial Owner

-The main two components of establishing a beneficial owner are control and the percentage of ownership interests owned.
-People who own 25% or more of the ownership interests of the company fulfill the ownership interest requirement, but the control requirement is a little more specific.
+The main two components of establishing a beneficial owner are control and ownership interest percentage.
+People who own 25% or more of the company’s ownership interests fulfill the ownership interest requirement, but the control requirement is a little more specific.
 If those criteria are met, you are considered a beneficial owner.

 Reporting Requirements under the Corporate Transparency Act